-Once that Asemaa (Sacred Tobacco) is bundled up and tied with a beautiful ribbon like a present, I was taught to offer it with my left hand or my ‘giving hand’ closest to my Heart.
+Dr. Gokoomis (Grandmother) Jacque was taught by her family to bundle that Asemaa (Sacred Tobacco) and tie it with a pretty ribbon like a beautiful present for the whole Creation.
+The old way to give Asemaa (Sacred Tobacco) to a person to ask them for something is from your left hand, closest to your heart, as that act of Kindness.
 Before a Traditional Person will accept that Asemaa (Sacred Tobacco), they will usually ask you to speak about yourself, your intentions, and your request.
 This gives them the freedom to refuse your offering if they cannot help you.
-This connects that medicine with your words, and also allows the recipient, the ‘right of refusal’ if they cannot answer your request.
-While a single ‘Tobacco Tie’ is usually sufficient for asking a question, a larger ‘ask’ such as engaging an Elder for an Opening/Closing Ceremony, or asking them to be your Traditional Teacher or Advisor on a larger project requires a full package of Asemaa (Sacred Tobacco) wrapped in a full metre of 100% cotton cloth.
+This connects that medicine with your words/intentions, and also allows the recipient, the ‘right of refusal’ if they cannot answer your request.
+While a single ‘Tobacco Tie’ is usually sufficient for asking a question, a larger ‘ask’ such as engaging a Tradtional Knowledge Holder for an Opening/Closing Ceremony, or asking them to be your Traditional Teacher or Advisor on a larger project requires a full package of Asemaa (Sacred Tobacco) wrapped in a full metre of 100% cotton cloth.

 Gichi Miigwech (A Great Big Thank You)!